-A 2021 study by World Athletics shows that running remains a hugely popular form of exercise, with four in 10 people considering themselves to be runners.
-Hitting the street, your local track, or investing in a treadmill can have you reaping various benefits, such as stronger bones and muscles, improved balance and agility, and improved strides.
+A 2021 study by World Athletics (opens in new tab) shows that running remains a hugely popular form of exercise, with four in 10 people considering themselves to be runners.
+Hitting the street with the best running headphones (opens in new tab), or investing in one of the best treadmills (opens in new tab) can have you reaping various benefits (opens in new tab), such as stronger bones and muscles, improved balance and agility, and improved strides.
 However, if you’re already a keen runner, it can be challenging to shave seconds off your best time.

 So, how do you achieve faster times or beat your personal best using running training?
 In this article, we’ll look into the science behind running faster and whether different training techniques can help.